Belvidere Assembly Plant: History

-On December 9, 2022, Stellantis announced that Belvidere Assembly would be placed into an "indefinite closure" effective February 28, 2023.
+On 9 December 2022, Stellantis announced that Belvidere Assembly would be placed into an "indefinite closure" effective 28 February 2023.
 The Belvidere site was a point of contention in 2023 United Auto Workers strike, with the United Auto Workers and Stellantis negotiating a future use for the site.
-The resulting contract, announced on October 28, 2023, includes the reopening of the plant in early 2025, reportedly to assemble a new mid-size Ram pickup truck.
+The resulting contract, announced on 28 October 2023, includes the reopening of the plant in early 2025, reportedly to assemble a new mid-size Ram Dakota pickup truck.
 A planned expansion would also add an electric vehicle battery plant, creating 1,100 new jobs at the facility.

-On March 31, 2023, the plant was struck by a second tornado, which also caused the collapse of Belvidere's Apollo Theatre removed two air handlers from the roof of the plant, causing a gas leak.
+On 31 March 2023, the plant was struck by a second tornado, which removed two air handlers from the roof of the plant, causing a gas leak (the same tornado also caused the collapse of Belvidere's Apollo Theatre).

-On November 9, 2023, President Joe Biden visited Belvidere and held a speech with local UAW leaders on the reopening of the plant.
+On 9 November 2023, President Joe Biden visited Belvidere and held a speech with local UAW leaders on the reopening of the plant.

 In August 2024, Stellantis has said that it was delaying investments in the plant.

 In January 2025, Stellantis announced that it would restart the plant, which will assemble a currently unnamed new Ram mid-size truck model that is scheduled to release in 2027.

+In October 2025, Stellantis announced to move production of the Dakota pickup to Toledo; the Jeep Compass, and Cherokee, to Belvidere.
+Production start was further delayed to 2027.
+The Compass was previously committed to Brampton, Canada during the contract renewal with Unifor.
+The Brampton plant was undergoing retooling at the time.

+As of November 2025, Stellantis plans to begin pilot production and testing of the Jeep Compass line in December 2026 with sellable units starting production in December 2027.
+Jeep Cherokee production will start in November 2028.